-Aethelred’s son, Aethelstan, died fighting the Danes.
+Aethelred’s son from his first marriage, Aethelstan, died fighting the Danes.

 1014 (3rd February)

 Sweyn Forkbeard died.
-He nominated his son, Cnut to succeed him.
+He nominated his son, Cnut

-Although the English nobles had accepted Sweyn as King they were not so keen to support his young son so called for Aethelred to return.
+Although the English nobles had accepted Sweyn as king they were not so keen to support his young son so called for Aethelred to return.
 The people of Lindsey declared their support for Cnut.

 Aethelred and his family returned to England.
 Aethelred made it clear that he was unhappy with the people of Lindsey for not supporting him.